deerportal/deerportal/HANDBOOK.md

 ####Types of the cards

 * Stop - increases the **pause period** of the  other element character.
-* Collect diamond - steals diamond from the other element field
+* Collect a diamond - steals diamond from the other element field.
-* Collect two diamonds - steals two diamonds from the other element field
+* Collect two diamonds - steals two diamonds from the other element field.
-* Collect rune - steals rune from the other element field
+* Collect rune - eliminates rune from the other element field.

 ###Meditation